Selected North Georgia Varmit Meals

 Mary Ellen says:

-" First, catch a possom.
-This in itself is good fun on a Saturday night.
+" First, catch a possome.
+This is good fun activity on a Saturday night.
 Espeshially after some drinkin ....."

-A good size possom can reach 9 pounds and provide a family decent meal.
+A good size possome can reach 9 pounds and provide a family decent meal.

-Possom are much harder to kill than rabbits which are a snap to kill with a sharp blow behind the neck with a stick.
+Possomes are much harder to kill than rabbits which are a snap to kill with a sharp blow behind the neck with a stick.
 Once ya'll kill it, remove head, tail, and feets at the knees.
-Possoms got stink glands under the front legs and in the small a the back which should be removed when it is cleaned and skun.
-The fat is not strong flavored or smelly but most cooks remove all the body fat to make the meat less greasy...."
+Possomes got stink glands under the front legs and in the small a the back which should be removed when it is cleaned and skun.
+The fat is not strong flavored or smelly but some fancy cooks remove all the body fat to make the meat less greasy.
+But Daddy always said that a little grease is great body lube."

 8 sweet or reglar taters